-The table given below illustrates the differences between the two styles of Counseling
+The table given below illustrates the differences between the two styles of counselling

 Aspect Directive Counseling Non-Directive Counseling

-Counsellor’s Role The counsellor acts as an authority figure and takes an active role in counseling The counsellor acts as a supportive figure and lets the client take the lead
+Counsellor’s Role The counsellor acts as an authority figure and takes an active role in counselling The counsellor acts as a supportive figure and lets the client take the lead

 Goal Setting Counsellor and client collaborate on specific goals Goals are set based on self-discovery and the needs of the client